 As Bill put it, “I felt like I knew how to at least fumble my way through everything in the company just about and my head was literally numb.
 My brain actually hurt.”

-Since then, Bill was routinely offered training on admixtures, plant maintenance, concrete, quality control, driver safety, first aid, CPR, leadership, troubleshooting, computers, batching concrete, accounting and management.
+Since then, Bill was routinely offered training on admixtures, concrete plant maintenance, concrete truck maintenance, concrete, quality control, driver safety, first aid, CPR, leadership, troubleshooting, computers, batching concrete, accounting and management.
 Why would a driver need to be trained on accounting and management?
 Because Bill was no longer a driver at that time.
 He had risen to become an operations superintendent over 3 plants.

 We would love to hear abour your experiences and of course let us know if we can help your company's goals and management through our ready mix dispatch software or concrete batch computers even in a small measure.